gluent/goe/README.md

 ```

 # Supporting Infrastructure
 GOE requires access to cloud storage and Spark.
-For a Google Cloud instalation this is described here: [Google Cloud Platform Setup for a BigQuery Target](docs/gcp_setup.md)
+For a Google Cloud installation this is described here: [Google Cloud Platform Setup for a BigQuery Target](docs/gcp_setup.md)

 # Running Commands
 Activate the GOE Python virtual environment: